Paxton Lynch

-Paxton James Lynch (born February 12, 1994) is an American professional football quarterback who plays for the Colorado Spartans of the National Arena League.
+Paxton James Lynch (born February 12, 1994) is an American professional football quarterback for the Colorado Spartans of the National Arena League (NAL).
 He played college football for the Memphis Tigers, and was selected in the first round of the 2016 NFL draft by the Denver Broncos.
 Lynch played just two seasons in Denver and made four starts before being released prior to the 2018 season.
 Lynch was also a member of the Seattle Seahawks and Pittsburgh Steelers of the NFL, the Saskatchewan Roughriders of the Canadian Football League (CFL), the Michigan Panthers of the United States Football League (USFL), and the Orlando Guardians and San Antonio Brahmas of the XFL.

 Early life

 Lynch attended Trinity Christian Academy in Deltona, Florida, where he played football and basketball.
 During his high school career, he passed for 2,099 yards.
 Lynch was rated by Rivals.com as a three-star recruit.
 He committed to the University of Memphis to play college football.